tjordan-lang/Codex-Analytics-TUI/README.md

 - This tool is local-only.
 - It shows usage data for the machine it is run on.
 - It may display local Codex session titles and metadata.
-- If Codex restores the 5-hour limit, it appears automatically beside the weekly limit.